redscarwolf/VR-Robot/README.md

 # VR-Robot
-HTWG Konstanz SoSe17 TeamProjekt- VirtualReality Interaktion mit einem Robotor
+HTWG Konstanz SoSe17 TeamProjekt- VirtualReality interaction with a robot